abhirawat03/Cutbit/README.md

 ## ⚠️ Notes / Limitations

-* Analytics are near real-time but not streaming (depends on request frequency)
+- Analytics are near real-time but not streaming (depends on request frequency)
+- Bot traffic is filtered using heuristics (user-agent + headers) and may not be perfect
+- Unique visitors are cookie-based and may be slightly inflated due to browser/device differences
+- Geo-location is IP-based and may be inaccurate for VPN/proxy users
-* Free-tier backend (Render) may experience cold starts
+- Free-tier backend (Render) may experience cold starts
 ---

 ## 🧑‍💻 Author